 What are the other health dangers of high blood pressure?

-If blood pressure is too high, it not only puts extra strain on the blood vessels but also on the heart and other organs, such as the brain, kidneys and eyes.
-Therefore, left untreated hypertension can increase the risk of serious and potentially life-threatening conditions, such as:
+If your blood pressure is too high, it not only puts extra strain on the blood vessels but also on the heart and other organs, such as the brain, kidneys and eyes.
+Therefore, if left untreated hypertension can increase the risk of serious and potentially life-threatening conditions, such as:

 - heart disease